-Materials and Supplies - These costs have decreased from prior years mainly due to discontinuation of fixed route service.
+Materials and Supplies - These costs have decreased from prior years mainly due to reductions in service.

-Utilities - These costs increased due to higher natural gas prices.
-Other items charged here include electric, water, and communication services.
+Utilities - These costs include natural gas, electric, water, and communication services.

-Casualty and Liability - The Authority is a member of the Ohio Transit Risk Pool, which sets premiums based on service factors, and claims experience.
+Casualty and Liability - The Authority is a member of the Ohio Transit Risk Pool, which sets premiums based on service factors and claims experience.